 In Loving Memory

 Laura Donlon was an award-winning dancer and gymnast throughout high school and a Cheerleader Flyer in College.
 She began teaching at an early age, while still in high school, and became one of the youngest Varsity Coaches in the State when she took over the Head Coaching Position at Sayreville War Memorial High School.
 In her ten years at Sayreville, she took the program to a much publicized undefeated season and brought the program to a third-place ranking in the state.
 Laura was selected as Coach of Year twice during her tenure as Head Coach.
 Laura’s background in both gymnastics and dance has afforded her the opportunity to provide award-winning choreography in ballet, jazz, musical theatre and acro for the youngest of dancers to senior company performers and elite level gymnasts.
 Laura has served as the Artistic Director and Assistant Studio Director for several NJ dance Studios.
-Presently, Laura focuses her teaching skills with the youngest of our dancers, working with our Twinkle Stars and Shining Stars, as well as teaching acro technique classes.
+Presently, Laura ‘s daughter Kelsey is carrying on her mom’s legacy and teaching her classes on Saturday mornings.